Gaius-Augustus/Augustus/README-cgp.txt

  3. INSTALLATION
  4. RUNNING AUGUSTUS IN CGP MODE
  5. OPTIONAL ARGUMENTS
- 6. RETRIEVING GENOMES FROM A MYSQL DATABASE
+ 6. DATABASE ACCESS
  7. USING HINTS
- 8. SQLITE ACCESS
- 9. TRAINING OF CLADE-SPECIFIC PARAMETERS (USUALLY NOT REQUIRED!!!)
+ 8. TRAINING OF CLADE-SPECIFIC PARAMETERS (USUALLY NOT REQUIRED!!!)
-10. BUILDING THE NEWICK PARSER FROM SCRATCH
+ 9. BUILDING THE NEWICK PARSER FROM SCRATCH
     (not needed unless you run into compiler errors related to 'parse.cc' or 'lex.cc')
-11. TRAINING CGP SCORE PARAMETERS
+10. TRAINING CGP SCORE PARAMETERS

 1. INTRODUCTION
 ----------------